nimayneb/yawl/Readme.md

 Caching
 -------

-The regular expression extension has a caching strategy to improve performance.
+The regular expression extension has a caching and compiling strategy to improve performance.
 The second time the same pattern is called, a tremendous increase in performance is achieved.

 To help us to improve also performance, we use a simple key-value caching.